 This study, when coupled with earlier reports, have important clinical and public health implications, because pregnant women with symptoms of OSA are at higher risk of adverse pregnancy and perinatal outcomes.
 This findings highlight the clinical and public health implications for OSA screening and treatment among reproductive age and pregnant women in low and middle income countries.

 Happy summer from the MIRT Program office!
-Our summer issue of the of the Harvard T. H. Chan School of Public Health MIRT/MHIRT Program newsletter is here.
+Our summer issue of the Harvard T. H. Chan School of Public Health MIRT/MHIRT Program newsletter is here.
 Inside this issue we highlight research studies and spotlight alumni.
 Our 2015 fellows also share reflections on their summer experiences in Chile, Peru, Ethiopia, and New Zealand.